 Which Plantation Shutter Color Do Homeowners In New York City Pick?11/04/2019Matt Thelander Which Plantation Shutter Color Do Those In New York City Use?
 Plantation shutters have been one of the more fashionable window treatments that homeowners in New York City pick for their windows.
 Their timeless style complements many different design themes and blocks sun glare and heat loss from seeping through your windows.
-The durability of a plantation shutter is an additional bonus, and will pretty much outlast your current interior design.
-Because you have many great traits regarding these window treatments, the question isn’t if you should install shutters as your preferred window treatment.
+The durability of a plantation shutter is an additional bonus, as your treatments will last longer than any other treatment.
+Because you have many great traits regarding these window treatments, it’s no question if you should install shutters as your preferred window treatment.
 Instead, you should be asking what color of plantation shutters should you choose?
 White Plantation Shutters Are Timeless Just like crown molding, white is also the most accepted color of plantation shutters for most styles.
-It’s easy to see why -- white can accent many different room decor schemes.
+It’s easy to see why -- white can blend into many different room decor schemes.
 From wild wall colors to traditional decor, white shutters are made to complement almost everything.
-And when you modernize your rooms and redecorate, you can leave your white treatments in the room, as they will complement the new decor.
+And when you modernize your rooms and redecorate, you can leave your white treatments in the room, saving you from another chore.
 Those who choose white plantation shutters usually want them made from faux wood so they won’t fade after install.
 Our Polywood® plantation shutters come in three varying shades of white and have a lifetime warranty that states the finish will never yellow, stain or fade.
-To clean, all you need to do is wipe with a damp rag, which is much simpler than most blinds, drapes or curtains.
+To clean, just wipe with a damp rag, which is much simpler than most blinds, drapes or curtains.
 Natural Wood Colors Work Well With Some Decor Styles For some interior themes, a plantation shutter with a natural wood stain fits best.
-A wood stain is a somewhat restrictive for over exuberant design alterations, but if you can match your wood flooring or wood cabinets, then perhaps you should consider wood plantation shutters.
+A wood stain is a somewhat restrictive for over exuberant design alterations, but if you can match your wood flooring or wood cabinets, then real wood shutters could be a great fit for you.
 Real Wood stains can give the room a more natural feeling, and essential if you are going for a colonial or rustic style.
-A tried-and-true favorite is to go with real hardwood plantation shutters like our Ovation® line.
+The best bet is to go with real hardwood plantation shutters like our Ovation® line.
 They have a slew of stains that will work with most woods in your house.
 If you want a rustic treatment, you could use a reclaimed wood shutter.
-These are great if you use a beach house or rustic farmhouse theme in your home.
+These are great if you have a beach house or rustic farmhouse theme in your home.
 Bright Colors Should Be Reserved For Other Types Of Window Treatments While you may paint your plantation shutters in a bold color, you may want to rethink the idea.
 A bright color may work well now, but then you’ll be burdened with that color until you change the treatment out.
 White and hardwood have stood the test of time, but will the seafoam green or princess pink treatment still look pretty 5, 10 or 15 years from now?
 You can repaint your walls with a day or so of work, but it will take another window treatment to change the color on your plantation shutter.
 If you want color, you will want to hang a store-bought accent curtain with your plantation shutter.
 By including a small bit of color or pattern, you then give personalization to your window treatments without sacrificing the practicality of a custom-made interior shutter.
 Then as your taste changes, you can keep the shutter and just switch out the curtain -- or ditch it altogether.
 Sunburst Can Help You Pick The Perfect Color Of Plantation Shutter Whether it’s white Polywood or a elegant wood stain, Sunburst can show you the perfect covering for your home.
 Our reps understand New York City and will drive to you to show you plenty of plantation shutter and window treatment choices.
 Just contact 631-246-3930 and schedule your in-home consultation today.